-Clients requesting (or demanding) applicants to write sample articles for free is becoming a common practice.
-It is also one of the most divisive and contentious issues within the freelance writer community.
-For some, it is abusive.
-Others, on the other hand, believe it is an acceptable vetting practice.
-It seems like there is no middle ground.
+Clients requesting applicants to write sample articles for free is a common practice.
+It also happens to be one of the most divisive issues within the freelance writing community.
+Some writers, for instance, feel it is an abusive practice.
+Others, though, accept it as a good vetting process.

 Write Sample Articles: Yes or No

 Clients may differ in their hiring process, but they all need to see sample articles.
 Those with high standards, in particular, would ask you to write about a specific topic.